 The Alexanders died suddenly in a plane crash in 1965 but it wasn’t until the 1990s that their home leased to Elvis for his honeymoon hideaway was restored to its original mid-century splendour.

 Nestled at the end of a cul-de-sac, 1350 Ladera Circle spent much of the last few years for sale on the market.
 Its previous owner, an “Elvis junkie”, bought it through a trust in the 80s for $487,500 and filled it with more collectibles.
 Originally listed at $9.5 million, the price was cut down to $6.9 million and sold by Sotheby’s at the end of 2016*.

-Despite the change of hands, the house is still open to the public, functioning like a museum of sorts as it has done since its 1990s restoration and remaining very much a “time capsule” of Elvis and Priscilla’s honeymoon period.
+Despite the change of hands and its current “for sale” status, the house is still open to the public, functioning like a museum of sorts, as it has done since its 1990s restoration and remaining very much a “time capsule” of Elvis and Priscilla’s honeymoon period.

 (I’m not entirely surprised this cookbook made it to print.
 Did you ever hear about Elvis’ infamous midnight sandwich run on his private jet?)